Outlaw country: History

 Some country fans consider outlaw country a slightly harder-edged variant of progressive country.
 The outlaw sound has its roots in blues music, honky tonk music of the 1940s and 1950s, rockabilly of the 1950s, and the evolving genre of rock and roll.
 Early outlaws were particularly influenced by predecessors such as Bob Wills, Hank Williams, Elvis Presley, and Buddy Holly.
-A greater transition occurred after Waylon Jennings and Willie Nelson were able to secure their own recording rights, and began the trend of bucking the "Nashville sound".
+A greater transition occurred after Waylon Jennings and Willie Nelson secured their own recording rights, and began the trend of bucking the "Nashville sound".
 According to Michael Streissguth, author of Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville, Jennings and Nelson became outlaws when they "won the right" to record with the producers and studio musicians they preferred.

 The 1960s was a decade of enormous change, a change reflected in the music of the time.
 The Beatles, Brian Wilson, Bob Dylan, The Rolling Stones, and many who followed in their wake cast off the traditional role of the recording artist.
 They wrote their own material, had creative input in their albums, and refused to conform to what society required of its youth.
 One author states that the Beatnik movement, from the late 1940s to the mid-1960s, was a precursor to outlaw country.
 Participants in both movements emphasized that they felt "out of place" in mainstream society.

-At the same time, country music was declining into a formulaic genre that appeared to offer the establishment what it wanted with artists such as Porter Wagoner and Dolly Parton making the kind of music that was anathema to the growing counterculture.
+At the same time, country music had in many ways developed into a formulaic genre that appeared to offer the establishment what it wanted with artists such as Porter Wagoner and Dolly Parton making the kind of music that was anathema to the growing counterculture.
 While Nashville continued to be the focus of mainstream country music, cities like Lubbock and Austin became the creative centers of outlaw country.
 Southern rock also had a strong influence on the outlaw country movement, and that sound and style of recording was centered in Muscle Shoals, Alabama.
 In the Western United States, the Bakersfield sound was providing a counterpoint to the traditional Nashville sound, and the counterculture was also giving rise to the fusion genre of country rock, with groups such as the Flying Burrito Brothers and The First National Band (whose lead singer Michael Nesmith had similar creative rebellion against the West Coast music establishment dating to his time with The Monkees).